576i: PAL speed-up

 Motion pictures shot on film are typically intended to be played back at 24 frames per second.
 When telecined and played back at the PAL standard 25 frames per second, films run 4.16̅% faster than the original, and 4.27083̅% faster than the NTSC film standard (Note: For NTSC playback, 24 fps sources are generally slowed down to 23.9̅7̅6̅0̅2̅3̅9̅7̅6̅ fps, to be able to fit into a 29.9̅7̅0̅0̅2̅9̅9̅7̅ fps timebase with a 3:2 pulldown.)
 23.9̅7̅6̅0̅2̅3̅9̅7̅6̅ frames per second.
-This increase in speed also increases the pitch of the audio by about 70.672 cents.
+This increase in speed also increases the pitch of the audio by a little less than 71 cents.
 Digital conversion methods can correct for this increased speed and play the video back at its correct speed and pitch, at the expense of a decreased audio sample rate.
 (Note: This method reduces the typical DVD sample rate of 48000 Hz to 46080 Hz.)

 Some movie enthusiasts may prefer PAL over NTSC despite this increased speed, because the latter results in stutter, a visual distortion not present in sped-up PAL video, where different frames last for uneven amounts of time.
 This is generally not an issue on modern upconverting DVD players and personal computers, as they play back 23.9̅7̅6̅0̅2̅3̅9̅7̅6̅ fps video at its native frame rate.

 Another method of converting 24 fps footage to 25 fps is the Euro pulldown, where every frame of the original footage is distributed into two fields, except every 12th frame which lasts for three fields.
 This preserves the pitch and sample rate of the audio, and the higher resolution of PAL video compared to NTSC, at the expense of more stuttery motion.

 Yet another method is frame blending, which preserves smooth motion but leaves ghosting artifacts, although it has been criticized by some as looking amateurish.

 PAL speed-up does not occur on footage intended for playback at 25 frames per second.